About MC Type Engines

 - Engine Power

 About the First of its Type “L35MC”

 In 1982, Makita Corporation completed the "Makita-Mitsui-B&W 6L35MC," which was the first of its type.
-"First of its type" here means that based on blueprints provided by MDT, this engine's form became the first commercial product of its type in the world.
-In 1973, Makita Corporation entered into a technical assistance agreement with Mitsui Engineering & Shipbuilding, marking a major turning point.
+"First of its type" here means that based on blueprints provided by B&W, this engine's form became the first commercial product of its type in the world.
+In 1973, Makita Corporation entered into a technical assistance agreement with Mitsui Engineering & Shipbuilding Co., Ltd., marking a major turning point.
 In 1976, Makita Corporation completed the "Mitsui-B&W 9K45GF" working in cooperation with Mitsui Engineering & Shipbuilding.
-Based on that experience, as a sub-licensee of MAN B&W (now MAN Diesel & Turbo), we were able to build, through collective efforts, the "Makita-Mitsui-B&W 6L35MC."
+Based on that experience, we were able to build, through collective efforts, the "Makita-Mitsui-B&W 6L35MC."

 The L35MC holds a worldwide top share among engines of its class, while the model has been changed over the years to meet the needs of the market.
 During a period of over 30 years, along with this long-selling engine, Makita Corporation has found fresh opportunities in moving from a focus on being a coastal shipping-centric four-stroke diesel engine manufacturer to a company with global partners that produces two-stroke diesel engines.